izi-ecommerce/izi-api/docs/source/usage/signals.rst

 =================
-Oscar API Signals
+IZI API Signals
 =================

-An overview of the signals defined by Oscar API.
+An overview of the signals defined by IZI API.

 ``iziapi_post_checkout``
 --------------------------